nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `mailingList k/`<br>
        Expected: No changes made.
 Error details are shown in the status message.

+1. Export Filtered contact list

+    1. Prerequisites: Filter contacts using the `find` command.

+    1. Test case: `mailingList` as above<br>
+        Expected: Same result as exporting full contact list, but with only the contacts in the filtered list

 ### Saving data

 1. Dealing with missing/corrupted data files